Horizontal-org/Tella-website/docs/privacy-policy.md

 If you do not want to download the App through the Google Play store, you can [download an APK directly on this link](https://web.tresorit.com/l/JgMjK#FV9IoIZdDxwAUPqtupJzsQ).

+A fully Free and Open Source version of Tella for Android that doesn't contain any closed-source or proprietary library or dependency, and that is free from any trackers can be found on [F-droid](https://f-droid.org/en/packages/org.hzontal.tellaFOSS/).

 ## 5. How We Use Your Information

 We will not pass on any of the information we collect from your usage of the app to any third parties not owned or affiliated with Horizontal without your prior consent.
 We do not use any information collected through your use of the app to make automated decisions.